 Yes, certain types of blogs and blog niches make more money than others.
 Even more important is that certain types of blog posts make money!
 This is exciting because it doesn’t force writers to blog about things that don’t interest them.
 We don’t have to start a specific type of blog to make money.

-“I’ve been playing with different ways to make money off my blogs for the last couple years.
-Despite trying everything, the two places I still make the most from are Google and Amazon.
+“I’ve been playing with different ways to make money off my blogs for the last couple years,” says Shae on 6 Tips for Starting a Self-Help or Inspirational Blog.
+“Despite trying everything, the two places I still make the most from are Google and Amazon.
 I tried Commission Junction and in three years made about $50.
 Google Adsense is so easy to use and seems to produce the best results.
-I think [making money blogging] depends on consistency.”
+I think making money blogging depends on consistency.”

 - Google Adsense $20,475.55 (CAD)

-- ebooks & Suite $11,309.12 (US)
+- ebooks & Suite101 earnings $11,309.12 (US)